serenad96/Group-Project/README.md

 Project Requirements:

 We were not able to fufill every project requirement with the way we handled this program.
-There is no polymorphic call or abstract class.
+There is no polymorphic call, abstract class or arrays.

+The classes used are:
+HAS-A relationship:
+IS-A relantionship:
+JAVAFX gui includes grid pane and anchor pane.
+We also used textfield, labels and radio buttons.